oneapi-src/oneAPI-samples/DirectProgramming/C++SYCL_FPGA/ReferenceDesigns/qri/README.md

 The QR-based matrix inversion algorithm factors a complex *n* × *n* matrix.
 The algorithm computes the QR decomposition of the input matrix.
 To do so, it computes the vector dot product of two columns of the matrix.
 In our FPGA implementation, the dot product is computed in a loop over the column's *n* elements.
 The loop is fully unrolled to maximize throughput.
 As a result, *n* complex multiplication operations are performed in parallel on the FPGA, followed by sequential additions to compute the dot product result.
 The computation of the inverse of R also requires a dot product in a loop over *n* elements.
 Finally, the final matrix multiplication also requires a dot product in a loop over *n* elements.

-We use the compiler flag `-fp-relaxed`, which permits the compiler to reorder floating point additions (i.e. to assume that floating point addition is commutative).
-The compiler uses this freedom to reorder the additions so that the dot product arithmetic can be optimally implemented using the FPGA's specialized floating point DSP (Digital Signal Processing) hardware.

->**Note**: The `-fp-relaxed` compiler option is being deprecated.

 With this optimization, our FPGA implementation requires 4*_n_ DSPs to compute each of the complex floating point dot products or 2*_n_ DSPs in the real case.
 Thus, the matrix size is constrained by the total FPGA DSP resources available.

 By default, the design is parameterized to process real floating-point matrices of size 32 × 32.